City-of-Helsinki/mlops-template/README.md

 - In data projects, the code efficiency is irrelevant.
 The thinking time is what matters.
 - It is simply impractical to create poorly documented notebook.
 With notebook development, your code is always well documented.
-- How many of you actually unit test your ML code?
-Clean, running notebooks **are** the tests.
+- How many of you actually test your ML code?
+Clean, running notebooks are the tests, and with `nbdev` unit tests are easy to include.
 - Most data science projects involve multiple stakeholders with various backgrounds and skillsets.
 Many of them do not understand code, and even those who do, can not if it is poorly documented, nor can they interpret the results alone.
 - If you need to smash your algorithm into a tiny IoT device or ship it to a network of space shuttles,